Preschool Activities with Easy Setups

 Paper and crayons promote toddler and preschooler independent play

-Add materials as needed or requested by your young artist - a stick to make a butterfly puppet, a length of string to hang up a butterfly.
+Add materials as needed or requested by your young artist - a stick to make a butterfly puppet, craft eyes for a snowman.

 Water play sink or float preschool science activity